War and the Canadian Experience

 Participants may register for academic credit at the Masters' or senior undergraduate level or obtain a non-credit certificate.
 A maximum of 18 participants will be selected.
 Each will receive a bursary sufficient to cover all accommodation, travel, and instruction costs while in Europe.
 Fees for course credit, travel to and from Europe, the cost of some meals and incidentals are the responsibility of the participant.

-The Cleghorn War & Memory Study Tour is sponsored by the Laurier Centre for Military Strategic and Disarmament Studies (LCMSDS) at Wilfrid Laurier University, and the Gregg Centre for the Study of War and Society at the University of New Brunswick.
+War and the Canadian Experience: A Teachers' Professional Development tour of France and Flanders is sponsored by the Laurier Centre for Military Strategic and Disarmament Studies (LCMSDS) at Wilfrid Laurier University, and the Gregg Centre for the Study of War and Society at the University of New Brunswick.
 Credit courses are offered through the University of New Brunswick's Faculty of Education.

 Bursaries for the tour are provided by John and Pattie Cleghorn in the hope that more Canadians will have the opportunity to learn about the sacrifices and achievements of the young Canadians who fought for the liberation of Europe and the hope of a better world.